Setting Goals for your Investments

 Understanding and accepting risk is a foundational part of investment planning.

 A smart investor needs to recognize and understand risk, as well as how it is measured and its potential consequences.
 Not everyone has the same tolerance for risk.

 For an investment plan to work, and for you to stick with it, the plan must fit both your temperament and unique financial situation.

 If you’ve gotten this far, your next step is to manage an investment portfolio.

 So far, your efforts have resulted in some data gathering, research, and a lot of thinking.
 Now it’s time for some concrete decisions, matching your investment goals to various investment categories.
-These could be simple investments, like CDs, or more complex investment risks, such as stocks and real estate.
+These could be simple investments, like Certificates, or more complex investment risks, such as stocks and real estate.